Arachni/arachni-ui-web/README.md

 (This application was generated with the [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer) gem provided by the [RailsApps Project](http://railsapps.github.com/).)

+## Goals

+Not sure if you're aware of this but Arachni's capabilities are immense.

+It can be used as a Ruby lib to help you with pretty much any web related task or as a global Grid of highly sophisticated web application security scanners -- and herein lies the problem; it's no good having all this power but be unable to tame it.

+Enter WebUI, its purpose is to provide a simple, clean, powerful and pretty-on-the-eyes interface to all Arachni's goodies.

+The old WebUI had the same goals but it was more of a demo, an exercise of sorts, an experiment that went a little too far.

+This time things are gonna get done right, which is why all involved [technologies](#technical-details) have been thoroughly researched and chosen because of their proven track-record as well as their familiarity to both users and developers -- which I hope will facilitate a certain degree of heightened adoption and community contribution.

 ## Technical details

 ### Ruby on Rails